marknelsonengineer-sp23/sre_lab4_memscan/DOXYGEN.md

 As root:

      sudo pacman -R xapian-core
      sudo pacman -R llvm    # This is 368MB, but it's only needed to compile DOxygen.
-We will remove it after.
+We will remove it after sudo pacman -Scc       # Clean the cache sudo pacman -Qtd       # List orphan packages sudo rm -rf ~/.cache/*
+     sudo fstrim -av

 ## To integrate (and run) Doxygen with Visual Studio
 - TODO...
 I wire it into Tools